allthings/serverless-boilerplates/typescript/README.md

 strings passed to `kmsDecrypt()` will get decrypted while strings which are not base64 encoded (and therefore likely not encrypted) will simply be returned as-is from `kmsDecrypt()`. `kmsDecrypt()` also accepts an array of strings, which are decrypted in parallel.
-To improve performance across Lambda invocations, encrypted strings are cached for you.
+To improve performance across Lambda invocations, decrypted strings are cached for you.
 To decrypt cyphertext, in your code:

 ```typescript
 import handler from 'alagarr'